fabiocaccamo/django-admin-interface/README.md

 Run ``python manage.py loaddata admin_interface_theme_uswds.json``

 ### Add more themes
 You can add a theme you've created through the admin to this repository by [sending us a PR](http://makeapullrequest.com/).
-Here are the steps to follow to add :
+Here are the steps to follow to add:

 1. Export your exact theme as fixture using the `dumpdata` admin command:
 ``python manage.py dumpdata admin_interface.Theme --indent 4 -o admin_interface_theme_{{name}}.json --pks=N``